-JERRY'S SPECIAL Select any combination of 9 jars for $63.00 only
+JERRY'S SPECIAL Select any combination of 9 large 13oz. jars for only $63.00, plus shipping.

 Order nine (9), 13 oz jars, using our new, interactive,"Fill the Hat" and save nearly 15% on each jar and avoid extra shipping costs on multiple orders.